—— DRAFT —–

 Repeat as often as you want.
 Three rounds is kind of the average but one, two, five or whatever is OK.
 Many of the health benefits come from the repetitive hot/cold/hot/cold/hot/cold.

 Hydrate well with every round.
 Or not.
 Some people believe it’s best to hydrate well before your session and then not again until after all of your rounds.
 Personally I think it best to drink a bunch of water with each round.

-Please wipe your feet well before re-entering the sauna to keep the benches clean.
+Please dry off (all over) and wipe your feet well before re-entering the sauna to keep the benches clean for others.